oconnellryan/oconnellryan.github.io/ufc-rankings.md

 ### Why these rankings?

-The official UFC rankings are often influenced more by promotion than performance.
-Voted on by an unkown media panel they can reflect hype, star power, and marketing priorities over merit.
-Fighters with UFC favor often receive fast-track opportunities, while others are stalled despite consistent wins.
-This is why an I have created an unbiased ranking formula that ranks fighters based on merit.
+The UFC rankings are a key part of the sport’s ecosystem, but as with any system influenced by human voting, they can be shaped by perception, narrative, and promotional dynamics.
+To offer an alternative lens, I created an objective rankings model that evaluates fighters purely on results.
+By removing subjectivity and focusing solely on fight outcomes, this system aims to highlight fighter momentum and merit in a consistent, data-driven way.

 ### Explore the Rankings
 Use the interactive tool below to browse my updated rankings.
 These are updated automatically after each event and reflect results, opponent strength, and recent activity — not media perception.